 The content on this blog is not mine unless otherwise stated, all rights belong to the respected owners.

 This is Labor Day weekend.
-It’s the last Summer Friday at my office.
-If
+And it’s the last Summer Friday at my office.

-you don’t know what Summer Fridays are, your life is probably simpler and less New York Jewish than mine.
-From Memorial Day weekend to Labor Day weekend, many workplaces in Manhattan let people leave in the afternoon on Fridays.
-And with good reasons: because they’re not total slave-driving monster chambers and they also acknowledge that nobody does work after lunch on a Friday, especially when it’s sunny and warm and sexy outside.
+If you don’t know what Summer Fridays are, your life is probably simpler and less New York Jewish than mine.
+From Memorial Day weekend to Labor Day weekend, some workplaces in Manhattan let people leave in the afternoon on Fridays, and with good reason: because they’re not total, slave-driving monster chambers.
+Because they’re not afraid to acknowledge that nobody does work after lunch on a Friday, especially when it’s sunny and warm and sexy outside.
 In short, companies with Summer Fridays are non-dick realists.
 They get it or at least some of “it”.
 If they fully “got it”, I’d be quietly typing this at my personal-sized-Jacuzzi-tub-for-a-chair-with-adjoined-treadmill-desk while my pizza cooks in my desk’s toaster oven but whatever.
 Corporate America just isn’t ready.

 But this perk, this Summer Friday I speak of, it’s also painful.
 Because, by the end of the summer, you’ve gotten so used to Daddy Friday